 RSF inaugurates a new program of research on immigration to investigate how well immigrants and their children are adapting socially and economically to life in the U.S. The program is designed to examine speculation that non-European families in the current immigrant cohort might not duplicate the inter-generational progress of European immigrants in the great wave of immigration at the beginning of the twentieth century.

 A program is formed to study contact among cultures within the increasingly diverse American population.
-In its initial stage the program examines problems of racial and ethnic discrimination; subsequently, the program evolves to study the frictions that arise as American institutions B schools, health care facilities, the legal system B adapt to a more diverse clientele.
+In its initial stage the program examines problems of racial and ethnic discrimination; subsequently, the program evolves to study the frictions that arise as American institutions like schools, health care facilities, and the legal system adapt to a more diverse clientele.

 Working jointly with the Ford Foundation, RSF conducts the Multi-City Study of Urban Inequality, which examines the economic problems of the poor in four of America's largest cities.
 Echoing the Pittsburgh Survey, the Multi-City Study attempts to determine whether high rates of unemployment in the inner city are due to residential segregation, labor market discrimination, the flight of employers to the suburbs, or poor educational preparation.
 The results are published in seven RSF books and over a dozen doctoral dissertations.

 The Foundation establishes the Behavioral Economics Roundtable, a group of leading behavioral economists elected by grantees in the program and charged to design initiatives to advance the this new interdisciplinary field.
 The most successful of the Roundtable's several initiatives is its summer institute, run in alternate years since 1994 to provide an introduction to the field for young investigators.